Noctis/kickstart-app/docs/Routing.md

 **IMPORTANT:** Please remember that:

-* each middleware has the right to modify the request object, before passing it on to the next middleware in line,
+* each middleware has the right to modify the request object, before passing it on to the next middleware in chain,
-* each middleware has the right to generate and return an object representing an HTTP response; in such case, all the following middlewares in the list and the HTTP action itself **will NOT be called**, they will not receive the request object.
+* each middleware has the right to generate and return an object representing an HTTP response; if that happens, all the following middlewares in the chain and the HTTP action itself **will NOT be called**, they will not receive the request object.

 ### Fourth Parameter: Custom Request Class